How safe are the residence halls and apartments?

 The web site says my room cannot have a loft, why is that?

-What happens if I order a loft/bunk and cancel my contract or move rooms prior to move-in?
+What happens if I request a loft/bunk and change rooms prior to move-in?